kazkojima/x25519-fpga/README.md

 As an application of these operations, the scalar multiplication of the base point on curve25519 is implemented.
 It can be used to generate ed25519 keypairs.

 The target FPGA is ECP5-85G and yosys/nextpnr-ecp5 open software developing system is assumed.
 All operations are tested successfully on the real chip with 50Mhz clock.
-Testbench result of the keypair generation is checked and successful, though it's tested on the chip only with 12Mhz clock ATM.

-Unfortunately the routing for the ed25519 keypair circuit takes several days on my PC, ATM.
-Ugh.
+The routing for the ed25519 keypair circuit takes several hours on my PC, ATM.

 #### I'm new to FPGA, so I could miss something basic.
 Any comments and patches/pull-requests are highly welcome!